brightspot/react-examples/automatic-persisted-queries/README.md

 In the `app/.env` file, set the `LOGGER` environment variable to `true` to turn logging on for query requests and responses.

-> **_Note_** In an application that uses client-side data fetching (this application uses [API Routes](https://nextjs.org/docs/api-routes/introduction), which acts as a proxy server to hide a [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)#:~:text=In%20cryptography%2C%20a%20salt%20is,to%20safeguard%20passwords%20in%20storage>) hashed with a query string), you can view the network requests and responses in the browser console network tab.
+> **_Note:_** In an application that uses client-side data fetching (this application uses [API Routes](https://nextjs.org/docs/api-routes/introduction), which acts as a proxy server to hide a [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)#:~:text=In%20cryptography%2C%20a%20salt%20is,to%20safeguard%20passwords%20in%20storage>) hashed with a query string), you can view the network requests and responses in the browser's console network tab.

 Example logging for client request and server response when query string not found: